giulianopz/lfcs/domains/6-storage-management/h.md

 ### File Attributes

-In Linux, file attributes are meta-data properties that describe the file’s behavior.
+In Linux, file attributes are meta-data properties that describe the file's behavior.
 For example, an attribute can indicate whether a file is compressed or specify if the file can be deleted.

 Some attributes like immutability can be set or cleared, while others like encryption are read-only and can only be viewed.
 The support for certain attributes depends on the filesystem being used.